railsgirlswgtn/animal-party/story.md

 Once upon a time there was an animal party.
 The party was attended by a variety of different animals.
 Including this very thiirrrsty llama.

+All of a sudden, Merrin the Mercat pops up.
+"Hellooo!"
+She squeaks.

 ![Thirsty llama](http://i.imgur.com/civQQne.gif)

 At an animal party you need cake for the animals.
 Here's a recipe, yum yum!